Chapter 4: Diagramming Coordinating Conjunctions

 Mark walked around the block and up the ladder.

 This sentence has two prepositional phrases joined with the coordinating conjunction and.
-That means that this sentences has a compound phrase.
+That means that this sentence has a compound phrase.

-Since the diagram will look different for each type of word, here are examples of how to diagram compound subjects, verbs, adjectives, adverbs, and objects of the preposition.
+We structure each compound element differently in our sentence diagrams.
+Here are examples of how to diagram compound subjects, verbs, adjectives, adverbs, and objects of the preposition.

-Use these examples to help you complete the exercises.
+Use these examples to help you complete the exercises below.

 1. Mr. Travers teaches at the school and plays outside at recess. (compound verb)